yurihs/ansible-role-mariadb-backup/README.md

 often.

-These entries are stored in configuration files, so you must consider the security implications of storing passwords in plaintext (if you specify then using `db_password`, see examples below).
+These entries are stored in configuration files, so you must consider the security implications of storing passwords in plaintext (when you specify them using `db_password`, see examples below).
 By default, these files will be readable only by their owner (usually, `root`).